VictorOrtegaGomez/SSOO2/P1/README.md

 - `src`: It contains source files
 - `include`: It contains headers files
 - `obj`: It contains the object files when compilation is made.
-It will be created after MAKEFILE is executed
+It will be created after **Makefile** is executed
 - `exec`: It contains the binary files when compilation is made.
-It will be created after MAKEFILE is executed
+It will be created after **Makefile** is executed
 - `estudiantes`: It contains the result folders and files from **manager**, **pa**, **pb** and **pc** execution.
 It will be created after normal execution
 - `MODELOSEXAMEN`: It contains the exam models files that need to be copied to the folders in **estudiantes**
 - `estudiantes.txt`: File from where the information needed by **pa**, **pb** and **pc** processes will be read